kaizeiyimi/XLYMapping/README.md

 NOTICE: the mapping process is as follow:
 ------
 1. will map. a chance to modify the JSON.
-2. dynamic map. achange to give another mapping.
+2. dynamic map. a change to give another mapping.
 3. create a destination object. if failed then cancel the mapping.
 4. transform property. a construction block can replace the default transform.
 5. validate transformed value. if failed then cancel the mapping.